aless80/Zero-Waste-Locator/README.md

 ## What this App is about

-I am into [Zero Waste](https://www.goingzerowaste.com/zero-waste-1/) lifestyle.
+I try to live a [Zero Waste](https://www.goingzerowaste.com/zero-waste-1/) lifestyle.
 In brief, Zero Waste for me is about reducing consumption, in particular plastic products.
 I moved to Oslo in Norway, I realized it takes time to learn where plastic-free products are sold.

 For this reason I am implementing this app where users can search and log stores selling Zero Waste or Less Waste products.
 This app uses Google Maps to search for stores, and will allow you to save them together with their products so that you or other users can look them up.